 Refrigerated crescent roll dough is a great thing to use when you need to make an easy meals or appetizers.
 It’s easy to unroll the dough, fill it with your choice of meats, cheeses, and veggies.
 This Meat Lover’s Crescent Braid is another one that our family enjoys.

-Or fill it with cream cheese, chocolate, or pie filling for an easy dessert like in this Strawberry Nutella Braid.
+Or fill it with cream cheese, chocolate, or pie filling like in this Nutella and strawberry dessert.

 Tips for making a BLT Chicken Braid: